 Car insurance (you can also choose to pay this monthly) – one car costs $600 a year and the other $720 a year.
 We are just about to explore whether a multi-car policy will save us some money but as one of our cars is a Japanese import it can make it tricky to do cost comparisons as it isn’t recognised on the comparison sites.

-Gas cylinder hire – $80 a year plus gas cylinder refills as and when required which is very, very occasional as it is only used for cooking on the hob.
-It is so rare that I can’t even remember the cost but assume something like $150.
-In our rental, gas heated our hot water so our usage bills were higher.
+Gas cylinder hire – $80 a year plus gas cylinder refills as and when required which is only very occasional as it is only used for cooking on the hob.
+It is so rare that I can’t even remember the cost but assume something like $130 per refill.
+In our rental, gas heated our hot water so our usage bills were higher there.

 Water (including usage for a family of five and standing charges) $370 – $480 per qtr.
 In Queensland you only pay for water usage when renting – find out more here.
 For water in other states, Google ‘water charges renting’ + the state.
 Our bill fluctuates depending on how much rain water we have stored for topping up our pool and pond – during dry spells we have to use our hose pipe which increases our water bill.

 Rates – $490 per qtr.
-You don’t pay rates when renting in Queensland.
+In Queensland, you only pay rates as a homeowner – you don’t pay rates when renting in Queensland.

-Mobile phones (iPhones) – $98 each per month including international calls and handsets
+Mobile phones (iPhones) – $35 each per month including international calls, minutes and data but excluding handset charges

 Internet, home phone and basic TV package – $80